richeyward/richeyward.github.io/content/posts/digitron/turing-complete/01-basic-logic/index.md

 ## Always On

 This is a new component not seen in MHRD.
 The “Always On” component means that the output is always true, regardless of the input.
 To implement this, a simple NOT gate is connected to the output, ensuring it always outputs `1`.
+This unlocks the `Always On` and `Always Off` (outputs `0` always) components.

 ![Always On Diagram](08-always_on_diagram.png)